dlr-gtlab/genh5/README.md

 # GenH5

-This library is built upon the HDF5 C/C++ API.
-It does not aim to cover all functionalities of HDF5 but the main aspects.
-The wrapper is fully compatibel with the C/C++ API.
+This library is built upon the HDF5 C API.
+It does not aim to cover all functionalities of HDF5 but attempts to simplify the most common routines.

-The online documentation can be found here: https://at-twk.pages.gitlab.dlr.de/gtlab-hdf5-wrapper/index.html
+The online API documentation can be found here: https://at-twk.pages.gitlab.dlr.de/gtlab-hdf5-wrapper/index.html

-A good introduction to HDF5 can be found here: https://portal.hdfgroup.org/display/HDF5/Introduction+to+HDF5
+A good introduction to HDF5 can be found here: https://docs.hdfgroup.org/hdf5/develop/_intro_h_d_f5.html

 ## License